Self (?) Control

 Of course, our heavenly Father wants us to enjoy the good things He has provided, to truly enjoy our allotment!
 His provision for His children is lavish, with many good things available to us, particularly in the Western modern world.
 And yet, out of balance, they are harmful and damaging.
 All things in moderation, in balance, is an important holy spirit directive He works in our hearts.

-“But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things, there is no law.”
 Galatians 5:23 BSB

 “The mind of the flesh is death, but the mind of the Spirit is life and peace because the mind of the flesh is hostile to God: it does not submit to God’s law, nor can it do so.
 Those controlled by the flesh cannot please God.”
 Romans 8:6-8 BSB

 Obedience to the laws of God is good, but, as Paul said, spiritual commandments are to lead us into Christ.
 God is so clear about the futility of changing the flesh, but humanity keeps trying.
-Most of us have books, programs, leaders and resources along with laws that considered essential to control human flesh.
+Most of us have books, programs, leaders, and resources, along with laws that are considered essential to control human flesh.
 Billions are made on ways to change any areas in our lives that are unhealthy and out of balance.
-As with our human children, our Father knows our frame and that we don’t all need the same approach.

-“Let your moderation be known unto all men.
+Let your moderation be known unto all men.
 The Lord is at hand.”
 Philippians 4:5 KJV

 When we do things in moderation, we are balanced in our pursuits and desires.
 Paul provides a way for us to realize when we are no longer in moderation, in that balance that God reveals for His best life for us.
 Anything that has power over us indicates that it is in control, not God’s holy spirit.
 This imbalance becomes obvious when we really do not want to do something yet find ourselves doing it, over and over, just like Paul in Romans:

-“We know that the law is spiritual; but I am unspiritual, sold as a slave to sin.
+“We know that the law is spiritual, but I am unspiritual, sold as a slave to sin.
 I do not understand what I do.
 For what I want to do, I do not do.
 But what I hate, I do.
 And if I do what I do not want to do, I admit that the law is good.
 In that case, it is no longer I who do it, but it is sin living in me that does it.

 I know that nothing good lives in me, that is, in my flesh; for I have the desire to do what is good, but I cannot carry it out.
 For I do not do the good I want to do.
 Instead, I keep on doing the evil I do not want to do.
 And if I do what I do not want, it is no longer I who do it, but it is sin living in me that does it.”
-Romans 7:14-20 Berean
+Romans 7:14-20 BSB

 “When tempted, no one should say, ‘God is tempting me.’
 For God cannot be tempted by evil, nor does He tempt anyone.
 But each one is tempted when by his own evil desires he is lured away and enticed.
 Then after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.”
-James 1:13-14 Berean
+James 1:13-14 BSB

-Out of His abundant love and mercy, He sees and provides help and healing in regard to our intent and our purpose.
+Out of His abundant love and mercy, He sees and provides help and healing regarding our intent and our purpose.
 He compassionately understands behaviors that are intended to fix a problem, to feel better, and to make our lives easier.
 God understands the root of our struggles, deep in our hearts, and has mercy upon us.
 Aren’t you glad when He recognizes when we really want to do His will but are struggling with our flesh?

 Temperance is a spiritual muscle that can be strengthened over time.
 We learn to deny ourselves and take up our cross in the little and the big things.
 We do not have to try to control something, or set laws and limits for our flesh unless we are out of control in the matter.
 The law is to convict us of missing the mark, with loss of control requiring external limits upon us as a warning sign.
 Paul taught Timothy: